 The Occupational Safety and Health Act authorizes states to establish their own safety and health programs with OSHA approval.
-Twenty-three states operate state OSHA programs covering private sector workers as well as state and local government employees.
-(In addition, Connecticut, New York, and New Jersey cover state and local government employees only).
+Twenty-six states, Puerto Rico, and the Virgin Islands have approved state OSHA programs.
+Twenty-two State Plans (21 states and one U.S. territory) cover private sector workers as well as state and local government employees.
+The remaining six State Plans (five state and one U.S. territory) cover state and local government employees only.
 State OSHA programs must be at least as effective as the federal program and provide similar protections for workers.
 Some states set their own standards; others adopt federal rules.
 All state programs conduct inspections and respond to worker complaints.
 All states also provide other safety and health services, such as on-site consultation for small businesses.

 Federal workers are covered by their agencies.
 By Presidential Executive Order, federal agencies must maintain an effective safety and health program that meets the same standard as private employers.
 But federal agencies cannot be fined for violating health and safety standards, except for the U.S. Postal Service, which now falls directly under OSHA's jurisdiction and is treated as a private employer.